kcroker/coupling_tool/README.md

 > $ python3 make_table.py --psize 14 --validate 100000 sample_table_k3.p

 This will write out a CSV to `sample_table_k3.p_validations.dat` and then show overall performances.
+The data in this file should be suitable for estimating systematic errors from the use of the table in MC inference.

 Fractional error in merger scale factor will be displayed as a histogram.
 Distributions for individual binary parameters of systems with fractional error performance worse than 1% will be saved to `detailed_errors.pdf`.
 For cases that show large fractional errors, you can add the `--bad` flag to a validation run and get a linear scale around +/- 10% fractional error, and logarithmic otherwise.

 ## Caveats and Todo